Support And Resistance

 - Energy Inc. has hit $40 three times and reversed.

-- It's approaching $40 again with decreasing volume.
+- It is approaching $40 again with decreasing volume.

 - This could be a signal to sell before it potentially drops from the resistance level.

 Markets change, and so do support and resistance levels.
-Keep updating your charts and be ready to adjust your strategies accordingly.
+Keep updating your charts and adjust your strategies as needed.

-A tech company’s stock was stuck in a range between support at $100 and resistance at $120 for a year.
-After a major tech breakthrough, it shattered the resistance with a gap up on massive volume, signaling a new range and trend.
+A tech company stock traded between support at $100 and resistance at $120 for a year.
+After a major product breakthrough, it broke above $120 with a gap up on massive volume.
+This signaled a new trading range and an uptrend.

 Practice Makes Perfect

-Regularly apply these concepts to different stocks and time frames.
-Over time, you’ll develop a keen eye for spotting key levels and making informed trading decisions.
+Practice these concepts on different stocks and time frames.
+Over time, you will get better at spotting key support and resistance levels and managing trading risks effectively.

 best bank nifty option tips provider in india